JasXSL/VibHub-Client/README.md

 5. Now we need to install some prerequisites.
 Enter `cd` into the terminal and hit enter.
 6. Enter `wget -qO- https://raw.githubusercontent.com/creationix/nvm/v0.33.8/install.sh | bash` and hit enter to install NVM.
 This may be a bit outdated, so you might be better off [following the instructions here](https://github.com/creationix/nvm).
 After install, you may want to close the putty session (either by clicking the x or entering `exit`, then hitting enter), and opening it again.
 7. Run `nvm install node` to install the latest verison of nodejs.
 To test if the install worked, you can enter `node -v` which will output the installed version of node.
-8. Run `sudo apt install pigpio` to install the pigpio library
+8. Run `sudo apt install pigpio git` to install the pigpio library and git.

 These should be all dependencies you need.
 Time to install vibhub.